What We Do

 Learn more about each of these areas and how speech therapy can help below!

-Social Communication
+• Social Communication

 ABOUT SPEECH AND LANGUAGE THERAPY

 What is the difference between a speech disorder and a language disorder?
-Speech therapy is a, catch all name describing treatment for all communication difficulties.
+Speech therapy is a catch all name describing treatment for all communication difficulties.

 FLUENCY (often called stuttering) refers to when there are breaks in the rhythm of speech.
-No speech is completely fluent but if the dysfluencies are causing a child emotional distress or make them difficult to understand, speech therapy can help!
+No speech is completely fluent but if the dysfluencies are causing emotional distress or make them difficult to understand, speech therapy can help!

 LITERACY refers to the ability to read and write.
 Children who are struggling to learn their letters and the sounds they make, children struggling to read and/or understand what they are reading, and children struggling with writing may have a literacy delay.
+Adults who are struggling to read and write after a stroke or TBI may want to regain this skill through speech therapy.

-Children with literacy disorders such as dyslexia (difficulty reading) and dysgraphia (difficulty writing) fall into this category as well.
+Literacy disorders such as dyslexia (difficulty reading) and dysgraphia (difficulty writing) fall into this category as well.
 If you’re interested you can click to learn more about how SLPs can help with literacy.

 LOCATION

-We are also happy to see clients from anywhere in Ontario.
-This means that there is always a speech therapist near you!
 We specialize in therapy for clients who find it difficult to access in-person services for any reason.
 If you’re interested, you can click to learn more about virtual speech therapy.

 We provide speech therapy to clients in (but not limited to) the following locations: